Volunteers will be crucial to the running of UEFA EURO 2020.

 The following applications re-opening schedule is currently foreseen:

 Rome 1 August 2020

 Baku, Munich 15 September 2020

 Glasgow, London to be confirmed in Autumn if applications will re-open

 For more local information, select a venue at the bottom of this page

 Volunteers will play a key role in the organisation of UEFA EURO 2020.

-For this special edition of the tournament – spread around 12 host cities – UEFA aims to implement a high-quality and memorable volunteer programme across all venues.
+For this special edition of the tournament – spread over 12 host cities – UEFA aims to implement a high-quality and memorable volunteer programme across all venues.

 As usual, volunteers will support the delivery of the event's wide-ranging projects, including accreditation, ceremonies, transport, media, ticketing, match operations and spectator services.